geokyr/diploma-thesis/README.md

 SUMO is already installed on the conda environment.

 ### Environment Variables
 To use SUMO, you need to set the environment variable `SUMO_HOME` to the path where SUMO is installed.
 It is also useful to add the SUMO binaries and tools to the `PATH` environment variable.
-You can do this by utilizing the `activate.d` scripts provided by conda, that run every time you activate the environment.
+You can do this by utilizing the `activate.d` scripts provided by conda that run every time you activate the environment.

 For Windows: